Zuiko: Optical formula nomenclature

-For example, an "Olympus OM-SYSTEM G.Zuiko Auto-S 1:1.4 f=50mm" is a lens with a 'Standard' focal length and a maximum aperture of 1.4 featuring a seven-element construction and an automatic diaphragm, built for the OM-system.
-The use of 'standard' refers to the focal length compared to the diagonal dimension of the imager; in this case 50mm is approximately the diagonal dimension of the 35mm film frame.
+For example, an "Olympus OM-SYSTEM G.Zuiko Auto-S 1:1.4 f=50 mm" is a lens with a 'Standard' focal length and a maximum aperture of 1.4 featuring a seven-element construction and an automatic diaphragm, built for the OM-system.
+The use of 'standard' refers to the focal length compared to the diagonal dimension of the imager; in this case 50 mm is approximately the diagonal dimension of the 35 mm film frame.
 'Wide-angle' lenses have focal length significantly shorter than the diagonal dimension, while 'Telephoto' lenses have focal length significantly greater than the diagonal dimension.

 Fixed-lens cameras

 Medium format cameras

-The first 'Zuiko'-branded lens was a 75mm 4.5 lens fitted to the Semi-Olympus I of 1936.
+The first 'Zuiko'-branded lens was a 75 mm 4.5 lens fitted to the Semi-Olympus I of 1936.
 The Semi-Olympus used a Semi-Proud body, which took pictures in the 6×4.5 frame using medium format film.

 The Olympus Flex I was a twin-lens reflex camera first sold in 1952.